188.8.131.52 Temporary accommodation & RA

 - temporarily moves away from the area where their principal home is located to undertake training or education that may help them return to the workforce, or

-- has a student child attending school away from the area where their principal home is located because of unavailability of appropriate schools and does not receive any other form of Commonwealth assistance for the same purpose, e.g. a 'second home allowance' under the AIC scheme, or
+- has a student child attending school away from the area where their principal home is located because of unavailability of appropriate schools and does not receive any other form of Commonwealth assistance for the same purpose, for example, a 'second home allowance' under the AIC scheme, or

-- must leave their principal home temporarily because it is uninhabitable, e.g. the home is being extensively renovated, possibly but not exclusively, due to lack of regular maintenance or damage caused by fire, flood, vandalism, or
+- must leave their principal home temporarily because it is uninhabitable, for example, the home is being extensively renovated, possibly but not exclusively, due to lack of regular maintenance or damage caused by fire, flood, vandalism, or

 Specific medical treatment

 The definition of a care situation should be used to determine whether specific medical treatment is required.
 That is, whether the income support recipient needs or has been receiving care for at least 14 consecutive days.

 Example: A recipient who leaves their usual place of residence to enter a detoxification clinic, rehabilitation centre, mental health facility or similar institution may be eligible for RA.

 If someone is paying to occupy premises in order to personally provide a substantial level of care (1.1.C.15) to another person, they may be eligible for RA.
 The person receiving care must need that level of care for at least 14 consecutive days.